How to go Self-Hosted on your Blog

 It was started, along with my book blog, as a pastime to fill my empty days at University.
 But since leaving University I have found I’ve made it something more than a pastime!

-- Your blog will be entirely your own!
-There is no chance of your blog going down or deleted by someone else!
+- Your blog will be entirely your own.
+There is no chance of your blog going down or being deleted by someone else.
 It is your website.

 - The URL will no longer contain a hosting site in the title i.e. no more EllesBellesGradBlog.co

-After umming and erring about how and where and what to do I saw a really encouraging and enlightening post by Naomi Rowan: see here!
-She explains how she used SiteGround and the process of getting your own domain!
+After umming and erring about how and where and what to do I saw a really encouraging and enlightening post by Naomi Rowan.
+She explains how she used SiteGround and the process of getting your own domain.

 SiteGround is a great place to purchase a self-hosting package.
 I found a lot of the websites that offered the service confusing but SiteGround was easy to understand.
 And they have a 24/7 free chat which you can access before you buy the domain in order to talk the pros and cons through first.
 More on this chat later.